Skip to content ↓

 The Oratory School was recognised as England’s Top Sixth Form Subject Performer in A Level Art & Design in 2018 by Oxford Analytics.

-Students have been acknowledged as having achieved the highest national average student progress and the most outstanding A Level performance in this subject in England.
+Pupils have been acknowledged as having achieved the highest national average pupil progress and the most outstanding A Level performance in this subject in England.
 As a result, The Oratory is now regarded as the No.1 centre (value added) of all reported centres* that taught A Level Art & Design in England in 2017-18.

 Director of Art, Phil Chaundy, said: “Anyone who enters our Art and Design Departments can immediately see the sheer ambition in the quality of creative work produced here.
 It is great to have received recognition for this.”

 Oxford Analytics exclusively serve the education sector and specialise in supporting post-16 providers in the analysis of performance and the raising of achievement in subjects.
-One element of research considers student progress in preference to student outcomes, highlighting examples of excellence that are often invisible (and uncelebrated) in headline performance table measures.
+One element of research considers pupil progress in preference to pupil outcomes, highlighting examples of excellence that are often invisible (and uncelebrated) in headline performance table measures.

 Three-Dimensional Design